Baltimore Office Visit FAQs

 What will happen during my first visit?

 A medical technician will take your medical history, check your vision, measure your eye pressure and dilate your eyes.
-Then the physician will review your history and examine your eyes.
+Then one of our physicians will review your history and examine your eyes.
 Based on his findings, he may suggest some additional tests.

 How long will it take?